• News

 About Idiopathic Hypersomnia

-Idiopathic hypersomnia (IH) is a rare sleep disorder characterized by excessive daytime sleepiness.
-Patients with IH experience daytime lapses into sleep, or an irrepressible need to sleep that persists even with adequate or prolonged nighttime sleep.
-Additionally, those with IH have extreme difficulty waking, otherwise known as “sleep inertia,” severe “brain fog”, and often fall asleep unintentionally or at inappropriate times.
+People living with IH experience daytime lapses into sleep, or an irrepressible need to sleep that persists even with adequate or prolonged nighttime sleep.
+Additionally, those with IH have extreme difficulty waking, otherwise known as “sleep inertia,” severe “brain fog,” and often fall asleep unintentionally or at inappropriate times.
 These symptoms of IH often lead to further, even more debilitating problems such as memory lapses, difficulty maintaining focus, and depression.

 View More